What is a Clinical Psychologist?

 Duties and responsibilities of a clinical psychologist may include:

-Assessing the attitude, behaviour and abilities of a client using psychological testing
+- Assessing the attitude, behavior and abilities of a client using psychological testing

-Designing behaviour modification programs after diagnosing the problem of the client
+- Designing behavior modification programs after diagnosing the problem of the client

 What is the workplace of a Clinical Psychologist like?